UCDavisLibrary/main-wp-website-deployment/readme.md

   git pull
   dc pull
 ```

+If you run into an error when pulling the images, one of the following might be your issue:
+- docker is not authorized to pull images: `gcloud auth configure-docker`
+- you are not logged into gcloud: `gcloud auth login`
+- you have the wrong project set: `gcloud config set project digital-ucdavis-edu`

 The first time bringing docker up and indexing, the port should be something
 other than `80`.
 In `/etc/library-website/v3/.env`, modify `HOST_PORT` to be